Type

 “Why does the cafeteria use this inefficient layout?”

-REASONS from RISD Residential Dining Service Manager
+INTERVIEW with RISD Residential Dining Service Manager

 • Different waste bins locating closely can cause contamination: wrong waste going into wrong bins.